-Rose gold is the en vogue color of the moment.
-You’ll find this hue in clothing, tech gadgets and even hair colors!
+Rose engagement rings are massively popular.
+In fact, rose gold is the en vogue color pretty much everywhere… you’ll find this hue in clothing, tech gadgets and even hair colors!
 This romantic metal was first created in the 19th century by mixing copper and yellow gold.
 It was beloved by Faberge for its luxurious look, and today is the metal of choice for vintage-inspired wedding bands.

 Rose gold can also be paired with other metals—like white gold or platinum—as an accent or to create artistic details within a ring.

 White gold is a mix of palladium (and other white metals) with yellow gold.
 A “cool” metal often compared to platinum, it rose in popularity when platinum was restricted as a military metal during World War II.